Last Updated: May 12, 2026

 How Big Are They?

-Oranda Goldfish generally grow to around 6 or 7 inches.
+Oranda Goldfish grow to around 6 or 7 inches.
 However, they have been known to grow to double this size in well-maintained tanks or ponds.

 How Long Do They Live?